Skip to main content

 monitor_idstringThe ID of the monitor to receive the event (find it in Console → Monitor → Manage Monitors).

-model_inputobjectMust include atleast system_prompt or user_prompt.
+model_inputobjectMust include at least system_prompt or user_prompt.

 model_outputstringThe LLM output to be evaluated and recorded with the event.